What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 What are pheromones?

-Anecdotal evidence suggests that pheromone perfume works well to attract people to your personal scent, and if the reviews are to be believed, it could even make them fall for you.
+Anecdotal evidence suggests that pheromone perfume works well to attract people to your personal scent, and if you believe the anecdotes, it could even make them fall for you.
 But what exactly are pheromones?
 Marina Barcenilla, perfumer and founder of AromAtom: The Smell of Space, explains that pheromones are chemical signals with a range of functions, which serve to communicate between members of the same species.

 Advertisement